-A multidisciplinary approach to the study of aging, the aging population, the aging process, and society’s response to the increasing population of older individuals.
+The Saddleback College Gerontology Program offers a multidisciplinary certificate focused on the study of aging, the aging population, the aging process, and society’s response to the increasing population of older individuals.
 Biological, sociological, and psychological aspects of aging are explored.
-The coursework provides students with information as well as training to work in services and agencies that interact and assist older individuals.
+The coursework provides students with information, as well as training to work in services and agencies that interact and assist older adults and their families.

 - Research and Development

 - Mental Health

 - Older Adult Organizations and Assisted Living Centers (home safety/environmental design expert, nutrition/meal coordinator, transportation coordinator, activity leadership, caregiver, adult education, administrator/director)

 *The following occupations may require additional certification, bachelor degrees, or graduate degrees depending on the specific employer and profession.
 See below for specific certificate coursework and requirements.